 How long should a personal injury claim take?

 In order to make a successful claim, you are required to begin your case within the personal injury claims time limit, which is 3-years from the date of the accident.
 Should you fail to begin your case within 3-years from the date of the incident, then your case’s validity will be affected.

 Are there exceptions to the limitation period?

-Exceptions to the personal injury claims time limit can come into action for serious injury cases that involved those who lack the mental capacity to pursue their own case.
+Exceptions to the serious injury claims time limit can come into action for serious injury claims that involve those who lack the mental capacity to pursue their own case.
 For circumstances of this nature, a third party such as a family member can pursue a claim for the individual as a litigation friend, as it would fall under the Mental Capacity Act 2005.